charvijain12/VeriKYC/README.md

 1. Clone this repository.
 2. Install Node.js and MongoDB.
 3. Install dependencies: `npm install`.
-4. Set up configurations as per documentation.
-5. Run the application: `npm start`.
+4. Run the application: `npm start`.

+## Contributing 🤝

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.

-## Contact 📧
+## License

-For any inquiries, please reach out to the contributors mentioned above.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.